jacopo-chevallard/Simulating-deep-NIRSpec-observations-in-the-Hubble-Ultra-Deep-Field/README.md

 The NIRSpec simulations can be accessed from the FTP server https://neogal.iap.fr/NIRSpec_simulations/

-If you want ot be notified about updates to the simulations, please register [here](http://www.jacopochevallard.org/nirspec-simulations/)
+If you want to be notified about updates to the simulations, please register [here](http://www.jacopochevallard.org/nirspec-simulations/)